colopl/laravel-spanner/README.md

 the [clearing of the session pool](https://github.com/googleapis/google-cloud-php/blob/077810260b58f5de8a3bbdfd999a5e9a48f71a7f/Spanner/src/Session/CacheSessionPool.php#L465) is enforced and the query is tried once again.
 As a consequence of session pool clearing, all processes that share the current session pool will be forced to use the new session on the next call.
-The mode is enabled by default, but you can enable it explicitly via congifuration:
 ```php
         'spanner' => [
             'driver' => 'spanner',